Content provided by: Gerald, K5SDR

 Find a clear frequency on your VFO.
 Bandwidth doesn't matter.

-- Disconnect the antenna - You can select an input with no connection like RXA or XVTA.
+- Disconnect the antenna - You can select an antenna input with no antenna on it like RXA or XVTA.

 - Connect the antenna